 India’s receptivity toward modern dance was remarkably holistic.
 As it is, the country already has its pot full of 8 accredited classical dance forms as well as folk and regional dance forms individually from all the states.
 Yet when Western dance styles beckoned for an entry - it was ushered in with great enthusiasm and love.

-The credit goes to some of the pioneer Indian dancers who were receptive to the newer trends.
-In this article, we will talk about 7 iconic Indian dancers who created disruption in the Indian dance ambit.
-India has always been a melting pot for several cultures and what the following list of Indian dancers did was no different than that.
+The credit goes to some of the best Indian dancers who were receptive to the newer trends.
+In this article, we will talk about the 10 best dancers in India who created disruption in the Indian dance ambit.
+India has always been a melting pot for several cultures and what the following list of Bollywood dancers did was no different than that.
 They are the propellers of modern dance in India.

 Each of them has ushered in new waves from around the world and fused different dance forms together to bring about something fresh and unique.
 And above all, they have motivated people across all age groups to just get up and dance!